key-r-code/drexel-co-op-matcher/README.md

 Ever get tired of manually scrolling through all the co-op postings on DrexelOne all within one week?
 Now you don't have to!

-This project aims to help anyone find the most suitable co-op positions by using LLMs.

 ```
                           ,     \    /      ,
                          / \    )\__/(     / \